PBrdng/LearningAlgebraicVarieties.jl/README.md

 All functions accept m data points in ℝ^n or ℙ^(n-1) as an m×n matrix Ω; i.e., as arrays.

 We provide some datasets in the [JLD2](https://github.com/JuliaIO/JLD2.jl.git) data format.
-Download the 'datasets.jld2' from this repository, navigate to its folder and use
+Download the `datasets.jld2` from this repository, navigate to its folder and use
 ```julia
 using JLD2 # add this packages with Pkg.add("JLD2")
 @load "datasets.jld2"
 ```
-Now, your session should contain a dictionary with name 'data' containing some datasets.
+Now, your session should contain a dictionary with name `data` containing some datasets.

 ## How to make dimension diagrams
 Here is an example: